Want to introduce formula but your baby refuses? Learn how to get a breastfed baby to take a bottle of formula quickly right here!

 Your baby might refuse to drink from the bottle simply because it feels unfamiliar to him.
 Imagine being so used to nursing to feed, to all of a sudden being handed something completely different as a way to eat.

 Instead, let him play with a bottle of breast milk or formula, even if you only fill it to an ounce.
-The goal isn’t get him to drink from it, so much as to get him familiar with how it works.
+The goal isn’t to get him to drink from it, so much as to get him familiar with how it works.

 Toddlers are often introduced to the potty long before parents begin the potty training process.
-The same is true with the bottle.
+The same is true with the your baby’s bottle.
 By letting him get familiar with it, he’s able to explore and get curious about it at his own pace.

 2. Offer the bottle when your baby is calm